Skip to main content

 Alert types and how to handle them

-Degradation of service alerts
+Degradation of search service alerts

-We monitor and alert on both Search API v2 success rates, and Google Discovery Engine response times.
+We monitor and alert on both Search API v2 success rates and Google Discovery Engine response times.

 Search API v2 success rates